A Guide to Regression Discontinuity Designs in Medical Applications: Setup and Treatment Effects

-Finally, it is also common to assume a \textit{monotonicity} or similar condition to ensure interpretation of the fuzzy RD treatment effect $\tau_{\mathtt{FRD}}$.
+Finally, it is also common to assume \textit{monotonicity} or a similar condition for the interpretation of the fuzzy RD treatment effect $\tau_{\mathtt{FRD}}$.
 Informally, monotonicity requires that a patient who decides to receive the treatment when they are not eligible for it, continues to take the treatment when they are eligible.
-One way to interpret this in the RD setting where $T_i= \I(X_i\geq \C)$, is to require that a unit with score $X_i$ who refuses the treatment when the cutoff is $\C$ must also refuse the treatment for any cutoff $x > \C$, and a unit who takes the treatment when the cutoff is $\C$ must also take the treatment for any cutoff $x < \C$.
-In our example, this implies that a patient who, say, has a CD4 count of $340$ and refuses ART when the cutoff is $350$, he or she must also refuse ART when the cutoff is $330$---remember that in this application, we have $T_i= \I(X_i< 350)$.
+One way to interpret this in the RD setting where $T_i= \I(X_i\geq \C)$, is to require that a unit with score $X_i$ who refuses the treatment when the cutoff is $\C$ must also refuse the treatment for any cutoff $\C' > \C$, and a unit who takes the treatment when the cutoff is $\C$ must also take the treatment for any cutoff $\C' < \C$.
+In our example, this implies that a patient who, say, has a CD4 count of $340$ and refuses ART when the cutoff is $350$, he or she must also refuse ART when the cutoff is $330$.